JackTschetter/more-memory-safety-bugs/README.md

 ### Prerequisites

 - A machine running Ubuntu 22.04.
-The program should on most recent Linux systems, although the supported configuration is Ubuntu 22.04.
+The program should on most recent Linux x86-64 systems, although the supported configuration is Ubuntu 22.04.
 - C. The entire project was written using C programming language.
-- GTK 3 family of GUI libraries.
-This assumes you want a GUI version.
+- The file reverse-overflow.c.
+Available in this repository under src.
+- The file int-to-buf-oflow.c.
+Available in this repository under src.
+- (Optional) The precompiled binary reverse-overflow.
+Available in this repository under src.
-- (Optional) The precompiled binary from this repository.
+- (Optional) The The precompiled binary int-to-buf-oflow.
+Available in this repository under src.
-- (Optional) A hexadecimal editor.
+- The GNU Project Debugger (GDB).

 ### Installation